SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/04_feature_summaries/02_feature_vllm_summary.md

 ## Usage

 This feature is applied to any container that will be used to host a vLLM-based inference server.
 It has a hard dependency on the `nvidia` and `python_api_service` features, which must be listed before it in the `features` array in the container's configuration.

+### Usage Example: Embedding Models

+The `vllm` feature is also used to power embedding models.
+A prime example is its use in LXC 801, which hosts the `granite-embedding` model.
+This setup provides a high-performance embedding service for various AI applications.